peii14/soal-shift-sisop-modul-2-I01-2021/README.md

 Stevany’s birthday : 09 April Pukul 22.22 WIB
 All points are run by 1 script on the background, that includes downloading the zip file.
 So you just need to run 1 script and change the time and date to check the result.

-   -To run on the background, use Daemon.
+- To run on the background, use Daemon.
 ```shell
 int main() {
 	pid_t pid,sid;